Journal

 On the seaward side of Koločep, away from the ferry dock, a collapsed overhang has created a natural pool roughly fifteen metres across.
 The water is startlingly turquoise — even by Adriatic standards — because the white limestone bed reflects sunlight back up through less than three metres of depth.

 Most boats approach Koločep from the north.
-We come around the eastern cliffs at low throttle, and the pool appears only once you clear the last headland.
+Come around the eastern cliffs at low throttle instead, and the pool appears only once you clear the last headland.
 There is no path to it from the island.
 The only way in is by sea.

-We cut the engine and let guests swim or snorkel for twenty minutes.
+On a private charter we can cut the engine here and let guests swim or snorkel for twenty minutes.
 The cliff walls block the wind, so the surface stays glassy.
 Underwater, you will find sea urchins, wrasse darting between rocks, and the occasional octopus tucked into a crevice.

 2. Sveti Andrija’s Sea Arch